clevertree/relay/apps/server/README.md

 B. Test locally: run the server and add your UI folder as an additional static directory, then exercise the app.
    - Example:
      cargo run --manifest-path apps/server/Cargo.toml -- serve --repo ./data/repo.git --static ./template-ui/dist
-C. When QA is complete, create an IPFS hash and seed it via the CLI:
-   - Example:
-     cargo run --manifest-path apps/server/Cargo.toml -- ipfs-add ./template-ui/dist
-     # Copy the printed CID
-D. Update `relay.yaml` on your repo branch to set `ipfs.rootHash` to the new CID and deploy/push.
-The server will then serve UI assets from IPFS.